 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Oklahoma City, Oklahoma.
+In reality, the home buying process begins and ends with your finances.
+To realize your goal of owning a home, considering your credit score is a must along with the type of lender for which you'll qualify in Oklahoma City.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some people have seen their score lowered after loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in summing up your FICO score are:
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+In recent years, however, some borrowers have seen their score lowered because of job loss, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in determining your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?